elementary-Inc/blog/_posts/2019-09-05-elementary-at-guadec-2019.md

   <iframe src="https://guadec.ubicast.tv/permalink/v125d0af6044fmc08q4k/iframe/" allowfullscreen="allowfullscreen"></iframe>
 </figure>

 It's also an interesting "Business 101" and "disruption" talk condensed into a few minutes, which is very interesting.
 The end result from the Endless side is that Endless is planning to help GNOME teach kids to code.
-While that exact goal isn't something we're explicitly reaching for at elementary, the implications of that effort—making GNOME and related technologies more user-friendly and attractive—are very relevant to elementary.
+While that exact goal isn't something we're explicitly reaching for at elementary, the implications of that effort—making GNOME and related technologies more user-friendly and attractive—are very relevant to us.

 ### Accessibility Features for Mutter/GNOME Shell on Wayland